Jay Donnelly: Stint with Belfast Celtic and return to Irish League

 In January 2020, after becoming eligible to play again, Donnelly signed for Ballymena Intermediate League side Belfast Celtic (not to be confused with the original Belfast Celtic).
 Belfast Celtic's joint managers defended the decision to sign Donnelly, stating that they "believe in second chances".
 He scored nine goals in six games.

 In September 2020, NIFL Premiership side Glentoran controversially announced the signing of Donnelly.
 Glentoran defended their decision to sign Donnelly on their website in the transfer announcement, stating that "Glentoran Football club believes that everyone deserves a chance to put mistakes behind them and Jay Donnelly is no different.
 The club acknowledges that he has both paid and atoned for his past mistakes and deserves the opportunity to rebuild his life and football career.
 We look forward to him making a positive contribution to the club, and to giving our supporters further reason to see the coming season as one of great opportunity for Glentoran."
 Former NI international and Premier League footballer Gareth McAuley criticised the move, and compared it to the case of Adam Johnson.

-Since moving to the Glens, Donnelly has enjoyed prolific goal scoring, scoring 17 goals in his first season back in the Irish Premiership.
+He scored 17 goals in his first season back in the NIFL Premiership.
 He finished top scorer in the 2021–22 season, with 26 goals.
 His brother Rory also plays for Glentoran.